 There is no one-size-fits-all schedule here.
 A chemistry student living in a lab has a very different life than a historian buried in the archives.
 You need to pick a strategy that actually works with your personality:

-1. The Monastic Approach: Think of this as the "hermit" mode.
-You disappear for weeks or months.
-It’s rare for students, but it’s a lifesaver during a final writing retreat or the month before a defense.
+- The Monastic Approach: You dedicate weeks or months to a single task.
+This works well during a final writing retreat or the month before a defense.

-2. The Bimodal Approach: You split your week in half.
-Monday and Tuesday are for the "deep" stuff in the library.
-Wednesday through Friday are for the "shallow" stuff—meetings, teaching, and emails.
+- The Bimodal Approach: You split your week.
+Monday and Tuesday are for deep work in the library.
+Wednesday through Friday focus on shallow tasks like meetings, teaching, and emails.

-3. The Rhythmic Approach: This is the gold standard for most students.
-You carve out a non-negotiable daily window (maybe 5 AM – 9 AM) dedicated purely to your thesis.
+- The Rhythmic Approach: You establish a non-negotiable daily window, such as 5 AM to 9 AM, dedicated purely to your thesis.
 No exceptions.

 Overcoming the Switching Cost in Multi-Subject Research